 There are several things you will want to take care of before you move.
 That’s why we put together a helpful list of things to consider before and during your moving process.
 As a professional moving company, it is our desire to make your move as easy as possible.
 This comprehensive list contains key things that shouldn’t be overlooked while you plan your move, no matter where your final destination may be.

-Sturdy boxes, packing tape, bubble wrap and packing peanuts can all be purchased Apex Moving and Storage.
-Make sure you purchase these supplies ahead of time so you don’t need to stop packing and run to the store.
-Apex will provide free used moving boxes for our customers when available.
+Sturdy boxes, packing tape, bubble wrap and packing peanuts can usually all be purchased from your moving company.
+Make sure you purchase these supplies ahead of time, so you don’t need to stop packing and run to the store.
+Apex provides free used moving boxes for our customers when available.